donejs/donejs/docs/guides.md

 ## In depth - [place-my-order](http://place-my-order.com)

-In this [place-my-order guide](/place-my-order.html) we will go into detail, creating [http://place-my-order.com](http://place-my-order.com) a restaurant menu order application.
+In the [place-my-order guide](/place-my-order.html) we will go into detail, creating [http://place-my-order.com](http://place-my-order.com) a restaurant menu order application.
 You'll learn about everything in the "Quick start" and more:

 - MVVM architecture
 - Testing